 Business.com provides insightful tips on cross-selling: follow the rule of 25.
 Make recommendations within 25% of the customer’s total purchase.
 Any upsell or cross-sell beyond 25% of the price will come across to the user as ridiculous.
 Keep your recommendations to a minimum too.

-5. Live Chat Feature on Your eCommerce Website:
+5. Add Live Chat Feature to Your eCommerce Website:

 If shoppers have a question for a specific product that they’re eyeing, would they wait for someone to pick up the phone or to answer their email?
 Chances are they would do neither.
 They will just switch to other stores offering the same thing.